How Often Should You Pump Your Septic Tank?

 Preparation Before Service

-Before the pumping truck arrives, homeowners should prepare the site.
-Locate your septic tank access lids—most systems have 2-3 covering the inlet, center, and outlet.
+Before the pumping truck arrives, locate your septic tank access lids.
+Most systems have two to three covering the inlet, center, and outlet.
 Uncover these lids (they're typically buried a few inches underground) and clear the area of obstacles, vehicles, and debris to provide truck access within at least 2 feet of the openings.

 If you're unsure where your tank is located, check property records or hire a professional to locate it.
 Some providers charge extra if they must search for or dig out access points.